MicrosoftDocs/ai-builder/ai-builder-docs/availability-region.md

 The table shows which AI Builder features are available in each region, as well as the release status (general availability (GA) or preview) for each feature.

 > [!NOTE]
-> For a view of what is planned for AI Builder, including new features, release status, and regional availability, check out the AI Builder release plans [here](https://go.microsoft.com/fwlink/?linkid=2102828).
+> For a view of what is planned for AI Builder, including new features, release status, and regional availability, check out the [AI Builder release plans](https://go.microsoft.com/fwlink/?linkid=2102828).

 |Feature |Australia |Europe |United Kingdom  |United States |